Close Menu

 Best Budget Direct-to-Consumer Fairway Wood: Stix Golf

 When I first tested out Stix Golf, I wasn’t expecting much.
 But for the price?
-The clubs absolutely blew me away.
-A full set of legitimate clubs for under a grand?
+The club absolutely blew me away.

 We earn a commission if you click this link and make a purchase at no additional cost to you.